MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular11.md

 ## Working with two branches of shell
 Upgrading the Windows Admin Center shell has resulted in numerous environmental changes.
 One such change is the use of Node 12.18.3 from the previous 10.22.0 version.
 These versions are incompatible and you must toggle your global version to run build commands in each environment.

-For this, we suggest using Node Version Manager: https://github.com/coreybutler/nvm-windows
+To manage your versions of Node, we suggest using Node Version Manager: https://github.com/coreybutler/nvm-windows

 Follow the instructions to install nvm-windows on your machine.